Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

-Quite recently, Irving picked up this problem while $q$ has sufficiently good factorizations, so that the $q$-analogue of van der Corput method applies.
+Quite recently, Irving \cite{Ir15} picked up this problem when $q$ has sufficiently good factorizations, so that $q$-vdC applies.
 His main theorem could be formulated as follows.
 If $q\asymp X^\theta$ is squarefree and has only prime factors not exceeding $X^\eta,$ then \eqref{eq:tauAPs-asymptotic} holds for all $\theta<\tfrac{2}{3}+\varpi$ with $246\varpi+18\eta<1.$ In particular, if $\eta$ is sufficiently small, i.e., $q$ is smooth enough, he can take